 The partnership came to an abrupt end in the mid-1920s.
 The Davidsons, a poor family but skilled whalers who had built up a strong understanding with the pod, were the primary partners of the orcas.
 However, a retired pastor named John Logan set out to hunt whales, with just one Davidson amongst his small crew aboard a motorised yacht named the White Heather.
 When Old Tom drove a whale towards them and it was successfully harpooned by the crew of the White Heather, Logan ordered the carcass to be hauled ashore without the customary period in the water to allow the whale to claim his share, fearing an approaching storm.
 In protest Old Tom grabbed hold of the harpoon cable, eventually resulting in a number of his teeth being ripped out.

 Old Tom’s customary summons to whalers appears to have ended either immediately or shortly after, and his corpse was found washed ashore in 1930.
 Severe abscesses from the missing teeth likely resulted in his death from starvation.
-Whales in Twofold Bay became increasingly rare after his death, disappearing entirely within a few years.
+Orcas in Twofold Bay became increasingly rare after his death, disappearing entirely within a few years.
 While some theorise that Norwegian whalers in nearby Jervis Bay wiped out the Twofold Bay pod, John Logan for the rest of his life blamed himself for driving away the whales.

 While collaboration between fishermen and wild cetaceans has been documented in many parts of the world, the partnership between the whalers and orcas of Twofold Bay remains unique to history.